mpatric/badass/readme.md

 -   site.sass - styles for the public blog site
 -   content.sass - styles for the content, primarily for the public blog site, but also used in the admin interface for previewing posts

 Each of these stylesheets pulls in the default styles from the badass gem.
-You can easily over-ride any of these styles by entering styles into these three stylesheets.
+You can easily over-ride any of the styles in the application by entering styles into these three stylesheets.
+Do not remove the import statements at the start of each stylesheet, or you will lose all the default styling.

-# Deploying to Heroku:

-TODO

 # Updating your app to the latest version of badass